AtotheY/LocationBuddy/README.md

 # LocationBuddy
 A small project worked on by a group of friends using Java and Intellij

-We are probably going to get a small amount of information via API (weather information for a city) then have functions for that information.
-This ensures we will have enough to implement different classes and interfaces.
+Using http://openweathermap.org/ 's API we are able to get real time temperature information about any city in the world.
+The DataPull class is the main file that does the API interaction.
+The program will have a main class for user interaction, and a variety of functionalities to choose from, each of which involving their own design pattern.

 # Intellij vs Netbeans rundown